Environmental Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for environmental roles in Washington DC?

 Federal contractors and consulting firms are the most active sponsors in DC.
-ICF International, Booz Allen Hamilton, Leidos, and AECOM regularly file H-1B petitions for environmental scientists and analysts.
+ICF International, Booz Allen Hamilton, Leidos, and AECOM regularly file H-1B visa petitions for environmental scientists and analysts.
 Nonprofits like the World Resources Institute and Resources for the Future also sponsor, particularly for research-focused roles.
 Government agencies themselves cannot sponsor work visas, but their contractors and grantees frequently do.

 Which visa types are most common for environmental roles in Washington DC?